-Michael is the author of fourteen books, and they have been translated into Polish, French, Japanese, Norwegian, Swedish, Czech, German, Greek, Turkish and other languages.
+Michael is the author of seventeen books, and they have been translated into Polish, French, Japanese, Norwegian, Swedish, Czech, German, Greek, Turkish and other languages.
 They are available at bookstores, and at Amazon and Chapters.
 His most recent are these:

 Epiphany: A Christian’s Change of Heart and Mind Over Same-Sex Marriage

 In February 2015, a conservative Roman Catholic blog, Contra|Diction, gave me perhaps my best headline ever: ‘Michael Coren Complicit in Destruction of Souls Who Practice Homosexuality, Pt 1’ (I’m still waiting for part two).
 It was one of countless posts, tweets, and articles that have condemned me for coming out in favour of same-sex marriage.
 I’ve also been fired from columns that I wrote for years, been banned from various Catholic TV and radio stations, had speeches cancelled, and been accused of cheating on my wife.
 My children have been called gay, and I have been compared to a child molester and a murderer.
 These are new experiences for me.
 Until last year, I was considered something of a champion of social conservatism in Canada and was well known among politically active Christians.
 I hosted a nightly show on Crossroads Television for twelve years, was a syndicated Sun columnist, and wrote briskly selling books with such titles as Why Catholics Are Right.